yugabyte/yugabyte-db/docs/content/latest/develop/graphql/hasura.md

 ### Install and start YugabyteDB

-To use the Hasura GraphQL Engine with YugabyteDB, you need to set the `yb-tserver` option `--ysql_suppress_unsupported_error` to `true` so that errors on the use of unsupported SQL statements and return only warnings instead.
+To use the Hasura GraphQL Engine with YugabyteDB, you need to set the `yb-tserver` option `--ysql_suppress_unsupported_error` to `true` so that errors on the use of unsupported SQL statements are suppressed and only raise warnings instead.

 If you're using `yb-ctl` to start your cluster, you can add the option like this: